Giorgio Bàrberi Squarotti

 Giorgio Bàrberi Squarotti ([ˈdʒordʒo ˈbarberi skwaˈrɔtti]; 14 September 1929 – 9 April 2017) was an Italian academic, literary critic and poet.
 He taught at the University of Turin from 1967 until his death in 2017.
 He was considered to be one of the most important literary critics of his time.

 Biography

 Giorgio Bàrberi Squarotti was born in 1929 in Turin.
 He received his PhD in Italian literature from the University of Turin in 1952–1953, with a thesis on Giordano Bruno.
-He taught Italian literature at the same University from 1967 until his death in 2017, and was a prominent literary critic.
+He taught Italian literature at the same university from 1967 until his death in 2017, and was a prominent literary critic.
 He was known for his detailed studies on classical Italian authors such as Dante, Petrarch, Machiavelli, Tasso, Manzoni, Verga and Gozzano, and was also interested in contemporary writers, including D'Annunzio and Svevo.
 He coordinated the Grande dizionario della lingua italiana, published by UTET, where he worked as editor.
 UTET also published his Storia della civiltà letteraria italiana in six parts (1990–1996).

-He has been member of the Contemporary Centre of Arts and of the Empathic Movement (Empathism) founded by Menotti Lerro.